 Anyone working on a UNH website is welcome to attend the open walk-in training and help sessions that Academic Technology offers in support of Drupal.
 For a schedule of the training sessions and walk-in times, see the Academic Technology training calendar.

 Unh.edu websites are maintained by members of the university community acting as official representatives of the University of New Hampshire.
 Some editors may have access to the footer.
 Site owners are responsible for complying with all relevant laws, university policies and this standard.

-UNH AT reserves the right to remove any footer content that it considers to violate this standard any other UNH policies.
+Although UNH AT does not monitor or regularly review website content, it reserves the right to remove any footer content that it considers to violate this standard any other UNH policies.